bitbeans/SimpleDnsCrypt/README.md

 Missing features:

-- Secondary resolver support (soon available) - see [#3](https://github.com/bitbeans/SimpleDnsCrypt/issues/3) and https://github.com/jedisct1/dnscrypt-proxy/issues/418
 - IPv6 support - see [#1](https://github.com/bitbeans/SimpleDnsCrypt/issues/1)

 # ![Alt text](img/icons/32x32.png "Installation") Installation

-To install Simple DNSCrypt use the [latest MSI package](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.3.6/SimpleDNSCrypt.msi).
+To install Simple DNSCrypt use the [latest MSI package](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.3.7/SimpleDNSCrypt.msi).
 You don`t need to download the dnscrypt-resolvers.csv or the dnscrypt-proxy package at all.
 Both are included in the msi package, the dnscrypt-resolvers.csv can be updated from inside the software (and will be verified with minisign).